-- Stimulates eyelashes to grow longer, thicker.
+- Stimulates eyelashes to grow longer, and thicker.

 Ways of using vitamin E for facial skin to improve skin health and vitality include taking vitamin E facial tablets or oral pills.
-However, to avoid side effects that are dangerous to your health and skin, there are a few things to keep in mind:
+However, to avoid side effects that are dangerous to your health and skin.
+There are a few things to keep in mind:

 - Vitamin E contains oil content, so if you frequently have acne or easily blocked pores, you should limit applying vitamin E directly to your face.